mcandocia/TreeGrabForReddit/README.md

 4. Edit praw_user.py to reflect your Reddit developer account information.
 5. Use the command line to run the code.

 Also, see <http://maxcandocia.com/blog/2016/Dec/30/scraping-reddit-data/> for example use cases.
+Note that some features have been added since the post was made.

 Right now the scraper (if run from scraper.py) can run through files if you manually give the post IDs and/or you supply a list of subreddits to cyclically collect data from.
-You can also supply a list of user names to scrape through beforehand.
+You can also supply a list of user names to scrape through beforehand, as well as having it search subreddits that have a minimum count frequency in the database as entries in the subreddit column for the comments and threads tables.

 The basic command format is